webcamoid/webcamoid/README.md

 4. Your GCC version.
 5. The output of the previous command.
 6. Any other useful information.

+For debuging the plasmoid, run this command:

+    plasma-windowed webcamoid

 Send this list to the [issues page](http://github.com/hipersayanX/Webcamoid/issues).